solana-developers/solana-cookbook/docs/gaming/energy-system.md

 Here you can see how to get account data in the js client and how to subscribe to an account. "connection.onAccountChange" creates a socket connection to the RPC node which will push any changes that happen to the account to the client.
 This is faster than fetching new account data after every change.
-We can then use the "program.coder" to decode the account data into the TS types and directly use it in the game.
+We can then use the `program.coder` to decode the account data into the TS types and directly use it in the game.

 ```js
 useEffect(() => {